keeffEoghan/yonder-site/notes.md

 - Design
     - Contact page
     - Event detail page
-    - New hold SVG assets (centered within 200x200 canvas, with all borders present)
+    - New hold SVG assets
+        - Centered within 200x200 canvas
+        - All borders present
+    - Dark/light colors - switch based on what's beneath (not always clear), or have floating header bar appear?
 - Set up [Webpack](https://github.com/webpack-contrib/extract-text-webpack-plugin/blob/webpack-1/README.md) with [Autoprefixer](https://github.com/postcss/autoprefixer#webpack) and [LESS](https://github.com/webpack-contrib/less-loader)?
     - Currently working with Squarespace's weird divergent LESS implementation; prefixes etc are tricky.
     - Parking for now, as prefixing isn't as big an issue as it once was (for our current needs at least).